Owen Paterson is the UK Conservative Party MP for North Shropshire and a former cabinet minister.

 After losing his job as secretary of state for environment, food and rural affairs in July 2014, Paterson was appointed part-time, paid consultant to Randox Laboratories Ltd. Although he had dealt with the company during his time in office, the Advisory Committee on Business Appointments sanctioned the role in 2015 given that Paterson said that it would not include governmental engagement.

 He was Secretary of State for Northern Ireland in the incoming coalition cabinet appointed in 2010.

-He was appointed secretary of state for the environment in September 2012.
+Paterson was appointed the secretary of state for the environment in September 2012.

-Paterson's appointment, according to the Guardian, 'marks a sharp lurch away from the green-minded policies which sheltered in the environment department and a significant weakening of the green voice at the Cabinet table'.
+Paterson's appointment, according to the Guardian, marked 'a sharp lurch away from the green-minded policies which sheltered in the environment department and a significant weakening of the green voice at the Cabinet table'.
 In May 2012 for example, Paterson had 'reportedly told the Cabinet that it should end all energy subsidies, such as those for wind and solar power, and fast-track shale gas exploitation'.